Luquillo, Puerto Rico: Government

 Like all municipalities in Puerto Rico, Luquillo is administered by a mayor.
-The current mayor is Jesús Márquez Rodríguez, who was elected at the 2012 general election.
+The current mayor is Jesús Márquez Rodríguez, who was first elected at the 2012 general election.

-The city belongs to the Puerto Rico Senatorial district VIII, which is represented by two senators.
-In 2012, Pedro A. Rodríguez and Luis Daniel Rivera were elected as district senators.
+The city belongs to the Puerto Rico Senatorial district VIII, which is represented by two Senators.
+In 2024, Marissa Jiménez and Héctor Joaquín Sánchez Álvarez were elected as District Senators.

 Transportation

-There is no public transportation in Luquillo, and residents and visitors rely on Uber or Luquillo Taxi & Tours for service.
+There is no public transportation in Luquillo, and residents and visitors rely on Uber or Luquillo Taxi & Tours Puerto Rico LLC Luquillo Taxi for service.

 There are 20 bridges in Luquillo.

 PR-3 is the main road through Luquillo.
 Other municipality roads include PR-983, PR-988, PR-991 and PR-940.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 It consists of three horizontal stripes, the blue top and green bottom are double of width of the yellow central stripe.
 Blue makes reference to the sky and the sea; yellow represents the sand of its beaches and green represents the vegetation of the mountains.
 In the center stripe resides the coat of arms of the municipality superimposed and surrounded by two palm tree leaves crossed at the bottom.